What To Do When You Don’t Have a Pantry

 Smart storage, a pull-out cutting board, integrated outlets for small appliances and deep drawers more than make up for the lack of a walk-in pantry in this Roswell home.

 Many homeowners dream of a spacious walk-in pantry.
 But often the reality is that they do not have the space for one.
 That was the case for Roswell couple Tracy and Alan Shealy.
-When they hired our Atlanta design-build firm, Innovative Construction, to fully renovate their kitchen, they lacked the space for a built-in pantry.
+When they hired our Atlanta design-build firm, Innovative Design + Build, to fully renovate their kitchen, they lacked the space for a built-in pantry.
 But early on in the design phase, we were able to offer them an efficient, space-saving, multi-functional and beautiful solution — a generous pantry cabinet.

 “We had a closet pantry before, not a walk-in.
 It was just a closet with wire shelves — there was no lighting so it was dark and it was hard to find things,” says homeowner Tracy Shealy.
 Our team listened to what their needs were and our in-house interior designer Molly Trost came up with the idea of the pantry cabinet.
 We then collaborated with cabinetmaker Tim Lett to create a pantry cabinet that packed in loads of function, would help make the kitchen special and serve the couple and their three young children as a family-friendly element.